 The operational semantics of CHR is given by a transition system.
 A state is simply a goal, i.e. a conjunction of built-in and CHR constraints.
-Given a CHR program P we define the transition relation $\mapsto_P$ by introducing two computation steps (transitions), one for each kind of CHR rule (cf. Figure 1).
+Let P be a CHR program.
+We define the transition relation \mapsto_P by introducing two computation steps (transitions), one for each kind of CHR rule (cf. Figure 1).
 In the figure, all meta-variables stand for conjunctions of constraints.
-The notation $G{bi}$ denotes the built-in constraints of G. Since the two transitions are structurally very similar, we first describe their common behavior and only at the end point out their differences.
-A fresh variant of a rule is applicable to a state $H' \wedge G$ if H'matches its head H and if its guard C is implied by the built-in constraints appearing in G. A "fresh variant" of a rule is obtained by renaming its variables to fresh variables, listed in the sequence $\bar{x}$ .
-"Matching" means that H' is an instance of H, i.e. it is only allowed to instantiate (bind) variables of H but not variables of H'.
-This is achieved by equating H' and H but existentially
+The notation G{bi} denotes the built-in constraints of G. Since the two transitions are structurally very